 This research project explores the topic of video information retrieval in conjunction with the task definitions and data provided by the Text REtrieval Conference's (TREC) 2003 Video Workshop (TRECVID-2003).
 Included in this paper, we discuss our processes and various phases in participating with TRECVID-2003.
-Specific sections discussed include database development, data indexing and retrieval approaches, development of user-interface and features, client side interactive search experiments, results, and conclusions.
+Specific sections discussed include database development, data indexing and retrieval approaches, development of user-interface and features, interactive side experiments, results, and conclusions.